X-Men: The Last Stand: Plot

-When Logan and Storm return to the X-Mansion, Xavier explains to Logan that when Jean sacrificed herself to save them, she also freed the "Phoenix", a dark and extremely powerful alternate personality which Xavier had telepathically repressed, aware of the Phoenix's godlike destructive potential.
-Logan is disgusted to learn of this psychic tampering with Jean's mind but, once she awakens, he discovers that she killed Summers and is not the Jean Grey he once knew.
+At the X-Mansion, Xavier explains that when Grey sacrificed herself to save them, she also freed the "Phoenix", a dark alternate personality with godlike destructive potential which Xavier had telepathically repressed.
+Logan is disgusted to learn of this psychic tampering with Grey's mind, but once she awakens, he discovers that she killed Cyclops and is not the woman he once knew.
 The Phoenix emerges, knocks out Logan, and escapes to her childhood home.
-Magneto learns of Jean's resurrection through Callisto, and the X-Men arrive at the Grey home at the same time as the Brotherhood.
-Magneto and Xavier go in, and both vie for Jean's loyalty until the Phoenix resurfaces.
-She destroys the house and kills Xavier by disintegrating him, before leaving with Magneto.
-After interrogating a depowered Mystique, the FBI discover Magneto's base in the woods.
-However, the life forms in the camp are all decoy copies of Multiple Man.
-Magneto and the Brotherhood have gone to storm Alcatraz by using his magnetic manipulation powers to reroute the Golden Gate Bridge.
-The remaining X-Men confront the Brotherhood, despite being significantly outnumbered, and arrive just as the military troops who thus far have been neutralizing the attacking mutants are overwhelmed by the Brotherhood.
+Learning of Grey's return, Magneto and the Brotherhood arrive at the house simultaneously as the X-Men, with Magneto and Xavier both vying for Grey's loyalty until the Phoenix resurfaces.
+She destroys the house and disintegrates Xavier, then leaves with Magneto.

-During the fight, Kitty Pryde saves Jimmy from Juggernaut, who had been sent to kill him by Magneto.
-Logan has Colossus throw him at Magneto and distract him long enough for Hank McCoy to inject Magneto with the "cure" and thus nullify his powers.
-The Phoenix is awakened and begins to destroy Alcatraz and anyone within range of her powers.
+A depowered Mystique gives up Magneto's base in the woods to the FBI who raid it.
+However, the detected human heat signatures in the camp are Multiple Man and his copies.
+Magneto and the Brotherhood attack Alcatraz to kill a young mutant named Jimmy, whose genome is used to create the cure.
+They overwhelm the military troops until the remaining X-Men arrive to confront them.
+During the fight, Kitty Pryde saves Jimmy from Juggernaut, Iceman subdues Pyro, and Logan distracts Magneto for Hank McCoy to inject him with the cure, nullifying his powers.
+The Phoenix awakens and begins destroying anyone within range of her powers.
 Logan realizes that only he can stop the Phoenix due to his healing factor and adamantium skeleton.
-When Logan approaches her, Jean momentarily gains control and begs him to save her, and everyone else, by killing her.
-Logan fatally stabs Jean, killing the Phoenix, but mourns her death.
-Sometime later, mutant rights are finally obtained and Xavier's school is still operating with Storm as headmistress.
+When Logan approaches her, Grey momentarily gains control and begs him to save her.
+Logan is forced to stab Grey, fatally wounding her.
+Sometime later, mutant rights are finally obtained, and Xavier's school still operates with Storm as headmistress.
 The President of the United States appoints McCoy as ambassador to the United Nations.
-Rogue reveals to Bobby Drake that she has taken the cure, much to his disappointment, but they hold hands.
-Meanwhile, Magneto sits at a chessboard in San Francisco, seemingly human and weak.
-As Magneto gestures toward a metal chess piece, it wobbles slightly.
+Rogue, having taken the cure, rekindles her relationship with Iceman.
+Meanwhile, Magneto sits at a chessboard in San Francisco, seemingly human and weak, and as he gestures toward a metal chess piece, it wobbles slightly.

-Elsewhere, Moira MacTaggert checks on a comatose patient who greets her with Xavier's voice, leaving her startled.
+Elsewhere, Moira MacTaggert, while checking on a comatose patient, is startled when he greets her with Xavier's voice.